 Search Menu

-Dogs’ inquisitive nature can sometimes get them into serious trouble around your home.
-They love to sniff, explore, chew, and eat or lick things that seem tasty or smell pleasant — including items that might be toxic to them.
-That’s why it’s best to keep all potentially toxic products, especially ones you wouldn’t want a baby or toddler getting into, away from your dog.
-Below are some common household hazards and suggestions on how to keep your pup from messing with them.
+Dogs are very curious.
+They love to sniff, explore, chew, and eat or lick things that seem tasty or smell good — including items that might be dangerous for them to be around.
+That’s why it’s best to keep all products with potentially toxic ingredients (or components that could harm your dog) away from your pet.
+Below are some common household hazards and suggestions on how to keep your pet from getting too close to them.

 Cleaning Products